kritii10/CryptoAnalytics/README.md

 # Crypto Analytics

-Crypto Analytics is a full-stack cryptocurrency portfolio tracking and forecasting project.
+Crypto Analytics is a cryptocurrency portfolio tracking and forecasting project.

 The project keeps the architecture intentionally simple: